mpppk/typed-api-spec/docs/docs/04_client.md

   // If res.ok is false, status code is 400 or 500
   // So res.json() returns { message: string } | { internalError: string }
   const data = await res.json();

+  // Response headers are also type-checked.
+Content-Type is always 'application/json' const contentType: 'application/json' = res.headers.get('Content-Type');
+  // and, hasContentType is inferred as true, not boolean const hasContentType: true = res.headers.has('Content-Type');

   return console.error(data);
 }
 // If res.ok is true, status code is 200 or 201